 Our Texas criminal defense attorneys have more than 22 years of experience in criminal law and know how to help you beat criminal charges.
 We know how to build a defense that is specifically tailored to your case.
-Call our law firm today for legal advice from a board certified defense attorney who has been recognized by the Super Lawyer ranking system.
+Call our law firm today for legal advice from a board-certified defense attorney who has been recognized by the Super Lawyer ranking system.

 Schedule a Free Consultation With a Respected Dallas Prostitution Defense Lawyer Today

-At Edgett Law Firm, we know that bad things happen to good people.
+At the Edgett Law Firm, we know that bad things happen to good people.
 You might find yourself in an impossible situation and feel like you don’t have options.
 If you’ve been arrested on prostitution charges, our attorneys want to help you fight back to protect your future.

 We offer a free consultation so that you can learn more about our law firm and how a skilled criminal defense lawyer can help in your case.
 To schedule your 100% consultation with an experienced Dallas prostitution defense lawyer, call our law offices today.

-Our lawyers can handle your criminal case in Dallas, TX, Fort Worth, Dallas County, Tarrant County and across North Texas.
+Our lawyers can handle your criminal case in Dallas, TX, Fort Worth, Dallas County, Tarrant County, and across North Texas.